bparanj/crystal/programming/rails/small-refactoring.md

 - How many types of refactoring changes have been accepted to Rails ?

 There isn't a specific count or categorized list detailing the types of refactoring changes accepted in the Rails codebase.
-However, in general, refactoring in Rails, like in many large open-source projects, typically includes:
+However, in general, refactoring in Rails, like in many large open-source projects,  includes:

 1. **Improving Code Readability**: Simplifying complex code for better understanding.
 2. **Optimizing Performance**: Enhancing the efficiency of certain operations.